kubernetes/enhancements/keps/sig-node/6232-memory-manager-drift-tolerance/README.md

 ### Part 3: operator option

-Add a `memoryManagerPolicyOptions` map (mirroring `cpuManagerPolicyOptions` / `topologyManagerPolicyOptions`), gated behind the `MemoryManagerDriftTolerance` feature gate, with an option to disable the tolerance (restore strict behavior) or set an explicit byte bound.
-The default keeps the auto-detected behavior.
+Add a `memoryManagerPolicyOptions` map to the kubelet configuration (mirroring `cpuManagerPolicyOptions` / `topologyManagerPolicyOptions`), accepted only with the gate enabled, with one option, `memory-drift-tolerance`: `auto` (default, the kernel-image-derived bound), `off` (strict equality, today's behavior) or an explicit quantity such as `128Mi`.
+Unknown options and values are rejected at kubelet start, as for the other managers.
+Once the gate is on by default this is how an operator keeps the strict behavior without touching feature gates.

 ### Test Plan